Example: Configure an inbound integration

-We can use the Activity Stream in xMatters to see the history of incoming web requests sent to us by an integration service.
+We can use the Activity panel in xMatters to see the history of incoming web requests sent to us by an integration service.
 Once we see what New Relic is sending us, we can transform the content so that our form understands it.

 - In xMatters, go to the Workflows tab again, and click name of the workflow.

 - Click the Integration Builder tab and expand the Inbound integrations section.

 - Click the Settings drop-down list (the gear icon) for our integration, and click View Activity.